Tampa Child Custody Lawyers

 - The methods and technologies each parent will use for communicating with the child.

-How Does the Court Make Decisions Regarding Custody?
+How Does the Court Make Decisions Regarding Custody in Florida?

 More specifically, Section 61.13 of the Florida Statutes states that: